If you are a CFD trader then you most likely will have heard of Plus500.

-In terms of the leverage levels and margin requirements at Plus500, these vary day by day but you can trade up to 1:20 leverage on some cryptocurrency pairs.
+In terms of the leverage levels and margin requirements at Plus500, the maximum leverage is 1:30.

 This is available on Windows 10 and Windows 8.1.
 There are a number of advantages that come with using a trading program directly on your PC.
 These are mainly related to the speed with which it operates and orders are executed.

 When you launch a PC trading application you are running directly on your computer and not through your browser.
 Hence, the PC resources are used more effectively and it can increase your user experience.

 Unfortunately for those Mac users, Plus500 does not have a MacOS version of their computer client.

 For those traders who are on the go, there is the option to download and use the mobile application.
 This is available on both iOs and Android versions.